sulu/SuluArticleBundle/README.md

 ### Article Characteristics

-Similar to Sulu pages, articles are **configured via templates** and can include additional **SEO and excerpt information**.
+Like Sulu pages, articles are **configured via templates** and can include additional **SEO and excerpt information**.
 Moreover, articles support the same **drafting, publishing and versioning functionality** as provided by pages.
 In contrast to Sulu pages, articles are **managed in a flat list** instead of a tree structure.
-Furthermore, unlike the Sulu page tree, the article bundle is **optimized for managing a big number of articles** without neglecting performance.
+Furthermore, unlike the Sulu page tree, the article bundle is **optimized for managing a big number of articles**.

 ### Elasticsearch dependency